twitter/finatra/_sources/user-guide/kafka-streams/index.rst.txt

 .. note::

-    Versions of finatra-kafka and finatra-kafka-streams that are published against Scala 2.12 or 2.11 uses Kafka 2.2, versions of that are published against Scala 2.13 use Kafka 2.5.
+    Versions of finatra-kafka and finatra-kafka-streams that are published against Scala 2.12 use Kafka 2.2, versions of that are published against Scala 2.13 use Kafka 2.5.
 This simplified cross-version support is ephemeral until we can drop Kafka 2.2.

 Features
 --------